 An activity that’s quite popular among kids and even many adults is ‘junk to funk’ projects.
 Australians are keen recyclers so finding items around the school and even at home for recycled art will be easy.
 Some common recycled art forms include collages, plastic bag knitting, wind chimes and toys made out of empty toilet rolls.
 Take this activity further by mounting an exhibit of all the recycled art created by the students.
 It will be interesting to see how resourceful the kids can be in coming up with their own artwork.

 2. Recycling or Re-Use Events

-Hold a recycling or re-use event.
+Hold a recycle or re-use event.
 It can take on any form, like a swap party where the students can bring clean goods like old board games, a dress that no longer fits or a necklace that’s not their style anymore.
 These old items can be exchanged for other goods from other students.
 Instead of throwing them away, the students are encouraged to find a new home for them.

 3. Recycling Games

 Moving the learning outdoors can increase the students’ engagement with the topic.
 How about mounting a series of physical activities using recycled materials?
 You can have the students compete with each other to build a paper cup tower.
 Or have them shoot recycled straws at empty bottles from varying distances.
 Why not have them run through laid out old tyres?
 The games can be tailored to fit the age of the students and how physically challenging you want them to be.

 4. Guest Speakers on Recycling